C4Cypher/Mad_Hatter/Design.md

 # A formal specification for the Mad Hatter programming language
 by C4Cypher
 # Defintions, Syntax and Semantics
 ## Syntax
 ### String
 A sequence of charachters, usually in the form of an unboxed char array.
 When enclosed by single or double quotes, are parsed as literal string values.
-Note that paired double or singue quotes inside of a string are parsed to represent a single single or double quote charachter.   `"foo""bar" == 'foo"bar'`
+Note that paired double or singue quotesinside of a string are parsed to represent a single single or double quote charachter.
+ `"foo""bar" == 'foo"bar'`
 		### White space
 			White space charachters (chars) are spaces, tabs, carrige returns and new lines, they are used to seperate other parsed tokens,